thap2331/jobs_tracker/README.md

 - ~~Url join~~
 - ~~Front-end~~
 - ~~Add do not follow these links such as .pdf~~
+- ~~Add email method~~
+- ~~request to add your email and one pass~~
+- add render in config
+- think about pagination - pagination in url param + pagination in
+- Add cron job
 - Allow email if not notified yet
-- Add cron job
 - Front end
 - see if title is in the headings
 - allow crawl for all by catching exception and logging them